About Agentic Mermaid

 Verify before you serialize

 verifyMermaid reads a parsed diagram and sorts its warnings into three tiers.
 Structural warnings mean the diagram is wrong: an edge anchored to nothing (EDGE_MISANCHORED), a node off the canvas (OFF_CANVAS), content that escaped its group (GROUP_BREACH).
 Geometric warnings mean it reads but the routing is poor: overlapping nodes (NODE_OVERLAP), a path that crosses itself (ROUTE_SELF_CROSS).
 Lint warnings cover cleanliness and round-trip loss.
-Every warning carries a stable code, so an agent runs verify the way it runs a test: check, read the code, fix, check again.
+Every warning carries a stable code and a severity — errors block, warnings come back with ok: true for you to judge — so an agent runs verify the way it runs a test: check, read the code, fix, check again.
 The editor shows the same three tiers as you type, am verify prints them, and the MCP server returns them.

 const verify = verifyMermaid(parsed.value)